nlxdodge/portfolio/source/_posts/26-06-2020_new_website.md

 section: content
 ---

-This website was way quicker to build then expected, I used [JigSaw](https://jigsaw.tighten.co/) to quickly template up a website and do some more styling to make a nice setup.
-And it doesn't use a database but rather markdown files for the contents.
+This website was way quicker to build then expected, I used [Jigsaw](https://jigsaw.tighten.co/) to quickly template up a website and do some more styling to make a nice looking piece.
+And it doesn't use a database, but rather markdown files for the contents of the works and posts.

 Which is great for my use case, and I wish that I had done this way sooner.
+I always got some sort of mental breakdown as I started to work more on my old CMS.
+Just because I decided to implement everything myself.
+Which was all cool and good at the beginning when I had too much time to spend.
+But even when writing this now I feel like I used too much time on this website too.

+But looking back at the overal style and all, for a back-end developer, it looks quite nice.